 In accordance with Accounting Standards Update ("ASU") 2014-15, Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern (Subtopic 205-40), the Company has evaluated whether there are conditions and events, considered in the aggregate, that raise substantial doubt about the Company's ability to continue as a going concern within one year after the date the consolidated financial statements are issued.
-As of June 30, 2018, the Company had an accumulated deficit of \$127,239.
-During the six months ended June 30, 2018, the Company incurred a net loss of \$36,241 and used \$32,889 of net cash in operating activities.
+As of September 30, 2018, the Company had an accumulated deficit of \$151,645.
+During the nine months ended September 30, 2018, the Company incurred a net loss of \$60,647 and used \$53,374 of net cash in operating activities.
 The Company expects to continue to generate operating losses for the foreseeable future.
-As of June 30,

-2018, the Company had cash, cash equivalents and short-term investments of \$359,190.
+As of September 30, 2018, the Company had cash, cash equivalents and short-term investments of \$337,863.
 Based on its current operating plan, the Company expects this amount will be sufficient to fund its operating expenses and capital expenditure requirements for at least twelve months from the issuance date of these consolidated financial statements.
-The future viability of the Company beyond that point is dependent on its ability to raise additional capital to finance its operations.
-Although the Company has been successful in raising capital in the past, there is no assurance that it will be successful in obtaining such additional financing on terms acceptable to the Company, if at all.
+The future viability of the Company has been successful in raising capital in the past, there is no assurance that it will be successful in obtaining such additional financing on terms acceptable to the Company, if at all.
 If the Company is unable to obtain funding, the Company could be forced to delay, reduce or eliminate some or all of its research and development programs, product portfolio expansion or commercialization efforts, which could adversely affect its business prospects, or the Company may be unable to continue operations.